 A sought after cellist, Melody is frequently invited to perform with various chamber ensembles and orchestras.
 She is currently principal chair of the Metro Chamber Orchestra in NYC and performs with The Chamber Orchestra of New York.
-Melody will serve as guest principal cello of The Huntsville Symphony Orchestra in Huntsville, Alabama, and plays with the Rhode Island Philharmonic.
+Melody plays guest principal chair of The Huntsville Symphony Orchestra in Huntsville, Alabama, and also subs with the Rhode Island Philharmonic.
 In addition to orchestral work, Melody soloed with The Metro Chamber Orchestra twice in 2017.
-Her passion for contemporary music and new technique engaged her in a performance of grammy-nominated contemporary composer David Chesky's "Arbeit Macht Frei" for solo cello and orchestra in February 2017.
+Her passion for contemporary music and new-music technique engaged her in a performance of grammy-nominated contemporary composer David Chesky's "Arbeit Macht Frei" for solo cello and orchestra in February 2017.
 This summer, she soloed with orchestra performing Bloch's "Prayer from Jewish Life" in July 2017.
 A versatile player, Melody will collaborate with cellists, Maya Beiser and Lavena Johanson in May 2018, for the world premiere of SPINNING for three cellos and voice composed by internationally revered composer, 2015 Pulitzer Prize Winner in Music, and MacArthur Fellow, Julia Wolfe.
 The piece will premier in May 2018 at The Alexander Kasser Theater at Montclair State University.